 Figure 2.
 Principle of the experiments.
-Laser-polarized xenon is produced via Spin-Exchange Optical Pumping in the batch mode with the setup described in Chauvin et al. (2016).
-BE: Beam Expander; BS: polarization Beam Splitter cube; MI: mirror; $\lambda/4$: quarterwave plates; PW: Powermeter.
-The black vertical rectangle represent the coils, which deliver a magnetic field B colinear to the photon beam.
-A picture of the optical pumping cell is given in inset.
+Laser-polarized xenon is produced via spin-exchange optical pumping in batch mode with the setup described in Chauvin et al. (2016).
+BE: beam expander; BS: polarization beam-splitter cube; MI: mirror; $\lambda/4$ : quarter-wave plates; PW: power meter.
+The black vertical rectangle represents the coils, which deliver a magnetic field B co-linearly to the photon beam.
+A picture of the optical pumping cell is given in the inset.
 After some minutes of optical pumping, frozen hyperpolarized xenon is transported to the NMR spectrometers.
 The disposition of the NMR tube inside the magnet, the static and radiofrequency fields as well as the axis of the gradient are indicated on the benchtop spectrometer.

-The principle of the experiments is depicted in Fig. 2.
-Xenon enriched at 83 % in isotope 129 was polarized via spin-exchange optical pumping using a home-built setup already described in Chauvin et al. (2016).
-After about 10 minutes optical pumping, hyperpolarized xenon was collected frozen and transported immersed in liquid nitrogen inside a 0.3 T solenoid feeded by a car battery.
-Then, in the fringe field of the unshielded 11.7 T magnet, xenon was heated and transferred to the capped NMR tube containing the degassed sample, thanks to a vacuum line and a hollow spinner filled with liquid nitrogen.
-This procedure enabled us to transfer all xenon above the solution without freezing it.
-Finally fast heating and vigorous shaking of the tube speeded up the dissolution of the noble gas into the sample of interest.
-This method, proved efficient for high magnetic field experiments, is not directly translatable to the NMR experiments in the benchtop spectrometer.
-All attempt to use the fringe field of the permanent magnet during the xenon transfer and shaking step led to deceiving results in terms of remaining polarization.
-This was expected as the magnet, of the Halbach type, delivers an horizontal static magnetic field with a steep slope in intensity and direction in the vertical dimension, and thus xenon may cross areas of null field or may not be able to adiabatically follow the magnetic field lines during its introduction into the spectrometer.
-The least bad solution was thus to carry out the introduction of polarized xenon inside the NMR tube in the fringe field of the superconducting magnet, then to quickly shake the tube in this magnetic environment before transporting it to the benchtop spectrometer.
+gen. This procedure enabled us to transfer all xenon above the solution without freezing it.
+Finally, fast heating and vigorous shaking of the tube sped up the dissolution of the noble gas into the sample of interest.
+This method, proven efficient for high magnetic field experiments, is not directly translatable to the NMR experiments in the benchtop spectrometer.
+All attempts to use the fringe field of the permanent magnet during the xenon transfer and shaking step led to disappointing results in terms of remaining polarization.
+This was expected as the magnet, of the Halbach type, delivers a horizontal static magnetic field with a steep slope in intensity and direction in the vertical dimension, and thus xenon may cross areas of a null field during its introduction in the spectrometer.
+The least bad solution was thus to carry out the introduction of polarized xenon inside the NMR tube in the fringe field of the superconducting magnet and then to quickly shake the tube in this magnetic environment before transporting it to the benchtop spectrometer.
 The following shaking, carried out as close as possible to the permanent magnet, leads to a faster depolarization.